Metro’s 6000 series rail cars remain sidelined after safety incidents

 In the October incident, two rail cars separated outside Union Station, stranding 108 passengers for nearly two hours.
 About six weeks later, rail cars on another Red Line train detached in a tunnel between the Wheaton and Glenmont stations in Montgomery County.
 Twelve passengers were evacuated.

 Investigators found loose bolts and connections in the couplers, which are much like latches or hitches at the end of rail cars to hold the train together.
-The 6000 Series is Metro’s sixth model of rail car in the agency’s 45 years of service.
+The 6000 series is Metro’s sixth model of rail car in the agency’s 45 years of service.
 Built by Alstom, a French rail manufacturer, Metro said the cars’ couplers last were replaced in November 2019 as part of a Metro overhaul program.
 Metro officials have said couplers are typically replaced every eight years based on mileage.

 Investigators said Tuesday that bolts were not properly torqued during that process, which led to the separations.
-Also pointing to the overhaul as the origin of problems was the discovery of nine 6000 Series trains with couplers that had incorrect bolts and hardware, for which the manufacturer could not be responsible.
+Also pointing to the overhaul as the origin of problems was the discovery of nine 6000 series trains with couplers that had incorrect bolts and hardware, for which the manufacturer could not be responsible.
 They were found after Metro pulled all 184 of the cars out of service for inspections after one of the separations.

-Additionally, the cause of a separation involving a 6000 Series train in August 2018 outside the Silver Line’s McLean station was “similar” to last year’s incidents, Lopez said.
+Additionally, the cause of a separation involving a 6000 series train in August 2018 outside the Silver Line’s McLean station was “similar” to last year’s incidents, Lopez said.
 Metro Chief Safety Officer Theresa M. Impastato has said a bolt that was the wrong size was to blame in that separation.

 Lopez said details from Metro inspection reports show transit officials only checked specific fasteners in the couplers and not all of the fasteners.
 Investigators also learned that Metro’s overhaul process was incomplete when they checked the transit agency’s work with the manufacturer of the couplers.
 Maintenance workers also didn’t have the proper tools to overhaul the coupler, safety investigators said.

 The commission ordered Metro to revise its inspection process and create a documented process to follow during overhauls.
-The 6000 Series will remain grounded until all couplers go through an inspection.
+The 6000 series will remain grounded until all couplers go through an inspection.

 “Metrorail is developing new procedures, procuring the required tools, and determining the best path to examine and properly rebuild the couplers,” Lopez said.
 “Metrorail may have a manufacturer do the work or may determine that it will do the work itself.”